calebmsword/javascript-notes/type-checking.md

 I am aware of many ways to type-check objects in JavaScript.
-There are all unreliable, except for one which actually works consistently, but only with custom objects.
-The other methods, while unreliable, can be used with JavaScript's native objects.
-So we it is good to understand all of the approaches.
+There are all unreliable, except for one.
+However, the reliable method does not work with JavaScript's native classes and it only works with custom objects made in a very specific way.
+Hence, the unreliable methods still have some use.

+Also, keep in mind when I say that a JavaScript object is an instance of the class `ClassName`, I am saying that the object was created use the `ClassName` constructor function with the `new` operator.

 # `instanceof`

 The `instanceof` operator takes two arguments. `foo instanceof Bar` crawls through `foo`'s prototype chain and returns true if it contains `Bar.prototype`.
 An error is thrown if `Bar` is not a function.

-This operator is a very loose tool for type-checking.
-It should be named something like `inheritsfrom` or `subclassof`.
-It isn't specific about the type of the object.

-A stricter check would look something like
+This operator would make more sense it was named something like `inheritsfrom` or `subclassof`.
+It isn't specific about the type of the object since the prototype in question can be anywhere in the prototype chain.
+A more specific check would look something like

 ```javascript
 function instanceof(object, constructor) {